 Soaps

-Simple, unfragranced, uncolored soaps are what to aim for, preferably made from just one oil source.
-Although goat’s milk and oats are common in ‘hypoallergenic’ soaps, these can be triggers for some.
-The easiest pure soaps to acquire seem to be 100% olive oil soaps.
-Both Kiss My Face Pure Olive Oil Soap, and Oliva Pure Olive Oil Soap in this US* — but available very affordably from Holland and Barrett in the UK — are just saponified olive oil, water, and salt.
+The easiest pure soaps to acquire seem to be olive oil soaps.
+Both Kiss My Face Pure Olive Oil Soap, and Oliva Pure Olive Oil Soap in this US* — both available very affordably from Amazon and Holland and Barrett in the UK — are just saponified olive oil, water, and salt.
+There are many others.

 Cleansers